Last Upated: January 11, 2023

 There are, however, a few circumstances where a transfer might be possible.
 For example, a student may be able to request a school transfer if they move during the school year, if they are a child of an employee at the school they wish to transfer into, or if they are experiencing a unique hardship that would be mitigated by a transfer.
 For a real-world example, you may wish to check out Lenoir County Public Schools’ transfer request form.

-Ohio has restricted open enrollment for public school.
-Based on Ohio’s laws, school districts in Ohio must have policies allowing for in-district transfer applications.
+Ohio offers some open enrollment for public school.
+Based on Ohio’s laws, each school district in Ohio must have a clear policy regarding in-district transfer applications.
 For example, check out Willoughby-Eastlake’s application form for transfers within the district.
 Annually, each district can choose whether to allow for transfers between districts.
 So, contact your local school district if you wish to participate in open enrollment.
+Note that, in some cases in Ohio, there may be fees attached to student transfers.

 In most cases, parents are responsible for transportation to the new public school of choice, or at least for getting their student to a regular bus stop along the school’s route.
 Low-income families or those participating in a court-approved desegregation plan may be reimbursed for transportation to that bus stop or provided transportation directly, respectively.

 In Oklahoma, students can request a transfer to a school in any district, regardless of where they live.
+What’s more, public school districts cannot charge students tuition.
 The state does allow districts to set capacity limits for transfer students, and sometimes spots are only available in certain grades.
 For an example of what the transfer process may look like, check out Norman Public Schools’ transfer guidelines.
 If their transfer request is denied, parents can appeal to the local school board to review the case.

-The average per-pupil spending in Oklahoma: $9,508.
+The average per-pupil spending in Oklahoma is $10,498.
 Find out more about public schools in your state at the Oklahoma State Department of Education.

 Unfortunately, Oregon currently has very limited open enrollment policies for public schools.
 The state of Oregon did establish temporary open enrollment between school districts in 2012 to support school choice, but the policy ended in 2019.

-The average per-pupil spending in Oregon at the $12,855.
+The average per-pupil spending in Oregon is $13,875.
 Find out more about public schools in your state at the Oregon Department of Education.

 In Pennsylvania, the state allows each district to set its own open enrollment policies.
 So, Pennsylvania parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district.